topher6835/etch-a-pad/README.md

 etch-a-pad
 ==========

-Made using HTML, CSS, and Javascript
+Made using HTML, CSS, and Javascript.
+Not intended for use on a touch screen device.